tytydraco/yessleep/out/I_was_hired_as_a_substitute_teacher_Im_not_sure_what_Im_teaching.md

 Just then, then bell rang.
 I looked at the clock.
 Somehow it was 2:45.
 Dismissal time.

+Two and a half hours had just… disappeared.

 I watched as these children, who had just moments ago been … something else … as they stood up and ran out the door.

 I felt lucky to be alive.
 Grabbed the envelope.
 Ran up the stairs.